-However, you should understand that there's a lot more to it than just how far you drive to get your child to the game.
-There are additionally several things than come along with participating in a travel league for soccer.
-First look at these 10 descriptions taken directly from youth soccer league websites in a variety of states, all over the country.
+You should understand that there's a lot more to it than just how far you drive to get your child to the game.
+Usually, there are several things than come along with participating in a travel league for soccer.
+You'll see these differences in rec soccer and travel soccer if you look at these 10 descriptions taken directly from youth soccer league websites in a variety of states, all over the country.

-If you take just a few seconds to read the descriptions of travel soccer below, you'll see it a totally different level of competitiveness and commitment by players, parents, and coaches.
+Read the descriptions of travel soccer below and you'll see it a totally different level of competitiveness and commitment by players, parents, and coaches.

 Clearly, the term travel soccer is interpreted as a level above rec (recreational) soccer, but there are no specific rules or universal guidelines that define exactly what constitutes travel soccer.